C171017/project-17a/README.md

 The game is in active development with focus on:
 - Economic concept integration
-- Interactive supply/demand visualization
+- Basic graph visualization foundation (axes implemented)
 - Automated production systems
 - Resource management mechanics

 ## 🚧 Known Issues & Future Work

-- Supply curve visualization needs refinement
+- Interactive supply/demand curves not yet implemented
+- Price and quantity controls need to be added to graph
 - Additional economic concepts to be integrated
 - Enhanced UI/UX improvements
 - More complex trading mechanics